fontlabcom/getgo-fonts/srcdocs/prolog.md

-# GetGo Fonts
+# GetGo Fonts for FontLab

-The GetGo fonts are suitable for starting your own font project in FontLab.
+The GetGo fonts are suitable for starting your own font project in FontLab 7.

 ## Download